a-flyleaf/ygbtdm/story.md

 Joce's attempts to avoid suspicion have the opposite effect. <span class="spoiler">When she tries to leave, Kay Lin forces the issue.</span>

 ## 4: Lie in it
 Fallout can't be avoided forever.
-On the brink of establishing new camraderie, Joce incurs new disaster.
+On the brink of establishing new camaraderie, Joce incurs a new crisis.

 ## 5: Desperately safe
-Joce and Kay Lin's frustrations come to a head. <span class="spoiler">Their reconciliation is short-lived when the past catches up.</span>
+Joce and Kay Lin's grievances come to a head. <span class="spoiler">Their reconciliation is short-lived when the past catches up.</span>

 ## 6: [TBA] <!--tentative: So it goes-->
 Frustration spurs unfortunate indulgence, with nigh-fatal consequences. <span class="spoiler">As Joce is drowned by memory, an impatient Kay Lin finds her own discretion wanting.</span>